 - Sterilize any contaminated clothing, pajamas, and bedding.

-- Evaluate the source of the infection.
+- Try to find the source of the infection.
 Additional sanitation measures in or around your home may be necessary.

 When to Call the Doctor

 If your child has any of the symptoms of ascariasis, contact your doctor right away.
-Stool samples will be sent to a laboratory to check for eggs and worms and confirm the diagnosis.
+Stool samples will be sent to a laboratory to check for eggs and worms to confirm the diagnosis.

-Call the doctor if symptoms do not improve with treatment or if new symptoms occur.
+Call the doctor if symptoms do not improve with treatment or if new symptoms start.